Here are just 5 presentation mistakes that you can avoid.

-Research shows that an audience is most attentive at the start and end of a presentation, with attention decreasing dramatically every ten minutes.
+Research shows that an audience is most attentive at the start of a presentation, with attention decreasing dramatically every ten minutes.
 To avoid losing your audience break your messages into ten minute chunks.
 At the end of each section do something to hold attention, such as play a short (relevant) video or ask a question.
-Even a pause and a joke (use wisely) can help to chunk time and messages.
+Even a restful pause or a joke (use wisely) can help to chunk time and messages.

 Play on emotions

-Emotions help us relate to a story.
+Emotions help humans to relate to information.
 Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience themselves you will have their attention right away.
-Pulling on so called heart strings can increase the memorability.
+Pulling on so called heart strings and using stories can increase the memorability.
 As can using anecdotes and stories to bring each point more vividly to life.

 Be visually appealing

 Visual information is much easier to remember than oral information.
 Using relevant imagery or graphics in your presentation will grab your audience’s attention.
 It will also make it easier for them to remember what they have seen once the presentation is over.

 Limit the text